TiffanyVlaar/TiffanyVlaar.github.io/CV.md

 ***Leadership Experience:***
+- ICLR 2023 workshop co-organizer "Mathematical and Empirical Understanding of Foundation Models".
 - Board Member [One World Seminar on Mathematics of Machine Learning](https://www.oneworldml.org).
 - Founding member and co-lead of the UK-wide [Piscopia Initiative]({{TiffanyVlaar.github.io}}/Piscopia), 2019-2022.
 The aim is to increase women and non-binary participation in mathematical research.
 - Committee member of the [IMA](https://ima.org.uk), Early Career Mathematicians Committee, 2021.